Beninoonet/SamBot/README.md

 ## Commands to be added

 // Utility Commands
-- `/help`: The bot will respond with a list of available commands and their descriptions.
-- `/avatar`: The bot will respond with the avatar of a user.
 - `/info`: The bot will respond with information about the bot.
 - `/status`: The bot will respond with its current status and uptime.
 - `/creator`: The bot will respond with information about its creator.